tekartik/synchronized.dart/README.md

  * Support for non-reentrant lock (not using Zone)
  * Consistent behavior (i.e. if it is unlocked calling synchronized grab the lock)
  * Values and Errors are properly reported to the caller
- * Work on Browser and DartVM
+ * Work on Browser, DartVM and Flutter
  * No dependencies (other than the sdk itself)

-It differs from the `pool` package used with a resource count of 1 by being reentrant
+It differs from the `pool` package used with a resource count of 1 by supporting a reentrant option

 ## Usage